morganfeeney/morganfeeney/README.md

 I'm a frontend dev / UI dev / design engineer / whatever based in Manchester in the UK.

-I work full time, have 2 x kids, and love Judo 🥋, in y spare time I work on the following
+I work full time, have 2 x kids, and love Judo 🥋, in my spare time I work on the following:

 ⚡️ [zippystarter](https://zippystarter.com)